Siege of Lazarevsky: Siege

-Result
+Aftermath

-The commander of the 4th Musketeer Company of the Tenginsky Infantry Regiment, Captain Marchenko, was the military commander of the Lazarevsky Fort at the time.
-He was criticized for showing a humiliating performance in the defence of the fort.
+Captain Marchenko, commander of the 4th Musketeer Company of the Tenginsky Infantry Regiment, was the military commandant of Fort Lazarevsky at the time.
+Despite dying during the defense, the defeat was blamed on him, and he was criticized for showing a humiliating performance in defending the fortification.

-After this victory, however, Circassians were not pleased.
-Expecting genocidal revenge from the Russians, the Circassians of the nearby villages from the early morning of May 23 began to pack their things and move to the mountains.
-On May 28, a large Russian detachment headed for the mountains and completely massacred 12 Circassian villages, after which the Circassians of other villages fled further into the mountains.
+However, the Circassians were not entirely satisfied with this result either.
+Expecting a now-traditional "punitive expedition" from the Russians, the Circassians of the surrounding villages began packing their belongings and moving to the mountains in the early hours of the morning.
+On 28 May, a large Russian detachment massacred 12 Circassian villages in a punitive expedition, after which the Circassians of other villages fled deeper into the mountains.